NochnoyRitzar/Airbus-Semantic-Segmentation/README.md

-# Internship task in Winstars
+# Airbus Semantic Segmentation using CNN

 ### Summary
 This repository contains a project on semantic segmentation using airbus ship detection dataset.